mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/21_load_task_requested_entities_dataflux_mode.md

 Each update on the entities list may change the list of available versions for the task.

 Select a version and click **Next**.
-TDM revalidates the entities list and checks whether each entity has been successfully migrated into Fabric by the extract task of the selected version.
+TDM revalidates the entities list and checks whether each entity has been successfully synchronized into Fabric by the extract task that created the selected version.

 #### Notes: